-If you want to jump right into using Hello Universe download the app and try searching for any of the objects in the Astronomy Magazine list of deep sky objects.
-Searches using any of the common names or catalog names in the list will work.
+If you want to jump right into using Hello Universe download the app and try searching for any of the deep sky objects you find in an astronomy magazine.
+Identifiers like NGC2264, M3, Arp2 and so on will all work.

 Also try searching for "?" to see the Help screen and some handy shortcuts.

 Orange dots on the map mark Messier objects.
 Zoom in on the map and their names will appear.
 Switch back to Aladin Lite with a Messier object centered and you should see something worthwhile.
 (The story behind Messier and the Messier object list is interesting)

 Try searching for a galaxy.
 Tap on the search bar at the top of the Aladin Lite view and enter the Messier identifier "M51".
 This repositions the view, and at the new center, you will see a white dot.
 Zoom in on the dot with pinch gestures, and you will see the beautiful Whirlpool Galaxy.

 Any of the Messier Objects, M1-M110, will work similarly, as will all standard identifiers and many common object names.
 Try "Baade's Window", "IC 239", "NGC 2841".

 Switch to the Settings tab and turn on "Plus Signs", then switch back to the Sky Map.
 Notice the red plus in the center of the screen.